EGR304-2025-F-101/team101.github.io/docs/03-User-Needs-and Benchmarking.md

 -Main Need: *The device should be simple and accessible for all users.*

 5. **Durability & Reliability**
-The device needs to work well in outdoor conditions.
+-The device needs to work well in outdoor conditions.
-The device needs to have backup power options.
+-The device needs to have backup power options.
-The device needs to resists WiFi or server interruptions.
+-The device needs to resists WiFi or server interruptions.
-Main Need: *The device needs to be reliable in all environments.*
+-Main Need: *The device needs to be reliable in all environments.*

 6. **Cost & Sustainability**
-The device needs to be affordable.
+-The device needs to be affordable.
-The device needs to reduces water bills.
+-The device needs to reduces water bills.
-The device uses renewable energy (solar).
+-The device uses renewable energy (solar).
-Main Need: *The device needs to be cost-effective and environmentally friendly.*
+-Main Need: *The device needs to be cost-effective and environmentally friendly.*

 7. **Smart Features**
-The device integrates its system with smart homes (Alexa or Google).
+-The device integrates its system with smart homes (Alexa or Google).
-The device can track and report water usage.
+-The device can track and report water usage.
-The device can adapt/adjust to soil moisture levels.
+-The device can adapt/adjust to soil moisture levels.
-Main Need: *The device needs to be intelligent and adaptable.*
+-Main Need: *The device needs to be intelligent and adaptable.*

 ## Prioritization of Needs (Weighted)